Mayin/plantstation/docs/readme.md

 A slightly different sensor array will be deployed but there will be no relays to control anything.

-Here is a brief overview overview of the mayor steps needed to collect all the sensor data for later processing.
+Here is a brief overview of the mayor steps needed to collect all the sensor data for later processing.

 ### Arduino
 The first step was to revise the arduino code to send the sensor readings using a POST request.

 ```cpp
 #include <ArduinoJson.h>
 String raw_payload;